rikedyp/LearnAPL/APL Short Course.md

 3×5
 ×¯10+⍳20 (signum)

+## 4. Arrays contain arrays
+Previously stated arrays contain numeric, character or array data.
+The fundamental character data is a scalar (rank-0 array) The fundamental numeric data is a scalar (rank-0 array) So really arrays just contain arrays.
+Arrays are either simple or nested.

+### 4.1 Simple vs. nested arrays
+('this' '' 'that')∊⊂''
+simplenum←⍳10
+simplechar←⎕A
+array←3 3⍴0 1 (1 2 3) 'APL' ('nested' ('array' 2 3)) 'A' (3 4 5) 'PL' (6 7 8)

-## 3. Selection and indexing: Finding stuff in and getting stuff out of arrays
+## 5. Selection and indexing: Finding stuff in and getting stuff out of arrays

+### 5.1 Enlist / membership / find
+∊ returns a list of the scalar elements in the leaf nodes of an array

-### 3.1 Compress / replicate
+### 5.3 Compress / replicate
 / is an operator and a function, depending on context.
 / with numeric data on the left and an array on the right replicates data along the trailing axis.
 1 1 0 1 0 / 'APPLE'
 1 2 3 4 5/'APPLE'
 {⍵/⍳⍴⍵}1 1 0 1 0 (students attempt to derive ⍸)

-### 3.2 Square bracket indexing
+### 5.4 Square bracket indexing
 This syntax has been adopted by other programming languages.
 'APPLE'[1 2 4]
 'APPLE'['APPLE'⍳'APL']

-## 5. User defined functions
+## 6. User defined functions
 In APL, many things can be achieved without writing "programs" [EXAMPLES]
 Obviously, more involved tasks require the use of programs / algorithms